SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 ## Step 4: Deploy Falco

 In this step, you will deploy [Falco](https://falco.org/) to detect anomalous activity and capture Kubernetes Audit Events.
+This step is required only if you intend to use the Sumo Logic Kubernetes App.

 __NOTE__ [Falco](https://sysdig.com/blog/sysdig-falco/) needs privileged container access to insert its kernel module to process events for system calls.